N1heo/ecommerce_app/README.md

 # 🛒 E-Commerce Backend API

 A scalable and extensible RESTful API backend for an e-commerce platform, built using **Django** and **Django REST Framework (DRF)**.
-This API supports full shopping functionality, user authentication, cart and order management, and integrates with **Firebase** for user-device pairing (e.g., smart beekeeping sensors).
+This API supports full shopping functionality, user authentication, cart and order management, and integrates with Stripe payment service.
 API documentation is provided via **Swagger UI** for developer-friendly exploration.

 ---